Easy No Bake Pumpkin Cookies

 Pour the wet mixture (once it’s cooled) into the bowl and stir to combine.

-Make sure you stir so the oats all become wet and absorb the mixture.
+Make sure you stir well, so the oats mix in and absorb the mixture.

 Next, spoon the mixture into small cookie shapes and gently flatten on the parchment paper.
 Finish and sprinkle with sea salt.

-So many things!
-Some of my favorites (depending on your mood and preferences) include:
+There are so many additional toppings/items you can add into these pumpkin spice no bake cookies.
+Some of my Thrive Market favorites (depending on your mood and preferences) include:

 - pumpkin seeds